This section of the site contains information about how to apply to be included on one of the society's registers or directories.

-The Wider Psychological Workforce Register is a voluntary register for a number of psychological practitioner roles that are not regulated by law.
+The Wider Psychological Workforce Register is an individual registration scheme for psychological practitioner roles that are currently not regulated by law.

 Individual registration provides a recognised framework that demonstrates registered practitioners have the necessary knowledge, skills and competence to practise.

 It provides employers and the public assurance that competency, safe practise and high standards are maintained through a code of practise, continuing professional development and supervision requirements to maintain registration.

 There are a number of roles on the register, these include::

 Wellbeing Practitioner roles:

 Find out more about registration of these psychological practitioner roles across the four nations and our work with NHS England and the British Association for Behavioural and Cognitive Psychotherapies (BABCP) on the registration scheme.

 If you’re not already a member of the BPS then you will need to join as a graduate member or an affiliate subscriber before requesting to join the register.

 To join as a graduate member, you will need to have achieved at least a 2:2 and passed the empirical project in an undergraduate degree accredited by the society, or have completed an accredited conversion course.

 If you graduated within the last five years from the qualification giving eligibility for graduate membership the fee is £67